-ArcGIS Data Store generates log files that you can use to troubleshoot problems you might encounter with the data store.
+ArcGIS Data Store generates log files that you can use to troubleshoot problems you may encounter with the data store.

 Access log files

-If the creation of the data store fails or you are unable to join a machine to an existing data store, verbose-level logs are written to <ArcGIS Data Store installation directory>/usr/logs/<machine name>/datastore on the computer where ArcGIS Data Store is installed.
+If the creation of the data store fails or you are unable to join a machine to an existing data store, verbose-level logs are written to <ArcGIS Data Store directory>/usr/logs/<machine name>/datastore.
+The ArcGIS Data Store directory is the one you specified when configuring a data store on the computer.
 You can view these logs in a text editor to see why creating or joining a data store failed.